nbrumont/user-service/readme.md

 - Git
 - A way to send http requests (curl, postman ...)

-### Compiling source and running the server
+### Compiling sources and running the server

 1. Clone this repo using ssh or https
-2. Install dependancies and run tests with maven:
+2. Install dependencies and run tests with maven:
    <code>mvn clean install</code>
 3. Start a dev server : <code>mvn spring-boot:run</code> or a prod server <code>java -jar
    target/user-service-0.0.1.jar</code>